 The condition affects around one in 1000 people in the UK every year, so only a percentage of people presenting with these symptoms will actually have deep vein thrombosis.
 However, it is vital to contact your medical professional if you are worried you may have a DVT, so other conditions can be ruled out.

 Pulmonary Embolism as a Result of Deep Vein Thrombosis

-One of the potential outcomes of an untreated DVT is a Pulmonary Embolism.
+One of the potential outcomes of leaving DVT untreated is a Pulmonary Embolism.
 According to the NHS, around one in 10 people with DVT will develop a Pulmonary Embolism.
-This occurs when a clot breaks off from the DVT and travels to the lungs.
+This occurs when a clot breaks away and travels to the lungs.

 The common symptoms of a Pulmonary Embolism are: